Vowel diagram

+By definition, no vowel sound can be plotted outside of the IPA trapezium because its four corners represent the extreme points of articulation.
+The vowel diagrams of most real languages are not so extreme.
+In English, for example, high vowels are articulated lower than in the IPA trapezium, and front vowels are articulated further back.

 The vowel systems of most languages can be represented by vowel diagrams.
-Usually, there is a pattern of even distribution of marks on the chart, a phenomenon that is known as vowel dispersion.
-For most languages, the vowel system is triangular.
-Only 10% of languages, including English, have a vowel diagram that is quadrilateral.
+Usually, there is a pattern of even distribution of vowel placement on the diagram, a phenomenon that is known as vowel dispersion.
+Most languages have a vowel system with three articulatory extremes, forming a vowel triangle.
+Only 10% of languages, including English, have a vowel system with four extremes.
 Such a diagram is called a vowel quadrilateral or a vowel trapezium.

+Vowels may also be categorized by their perceived tenseness, with lax vowels being positioned more centralized on vowel diagrams than their tense counterparts.
+The vowel [ə] is in the center of the IPA trapezium and is frequently referred to as the neutral vowel, due to its fully lax articulation.
+In many languages, including English, the vowels [ɪ] and [ʊ] are often considered lax variants of their tense counterparts [i] and [u], and are placed more centralized in the IPA trapezium.

 Different vowels vary in pitch.
 For example, high vowels, such as [i] and [u], tend to have a higher fundamental frequency than low vowels, such as [a].
 Vowels are distinct from one another by their acoustic form or spectral properties.
 Spectral properties are the speech sound's fundamental frequency and its formants.

 Each vowel in the vowel diagram has a unique first and second formant, or F1 and F2.
 The frequency of the first formant refers to the width of the pharyngeal cavity and the position of the tongue on a vertical axis and ranges from open to close.
 The frequency of the second formant refers to the length of the oral cavity and the position of the tongue on a horizontal axis. [i], [u], [a] are often referred to as point vowels because they represent the most extreme F1 and F2 frequencies. [a] has a high F1 frequency because of the narrow size of the pharynx and the low position of the tongue.
 The F2 frequency is higher for [i] because the oral cavity is short and the tongue is at the front of the mouth.
 The F2 frequency is low in the production of [u] because the mouth is elongated and the lips are rounded while the pharynx is lowered.

-The IPA vowel chart has the cardinal vowels and is displayed in the form of a trapezium.
-By definition, no vowel sound can be plotted outside of the IPA trapezium because its four corners represent the extreme points of articulation.

-The vowel diagrams of most real languages are not so extreme.
-In English, for example, high vowels are not as high as the corners of the IPA trapezium, and front vowels are not as front.